saltant-org/saltant-cli/README.md

 where `python` is in versions 2.7 or 3.5+.

-However you choose to install saltant-cli, make sure that the binary resulting from the above commands are somehwere on your `$PATH`.
+However you chose to install saltant-cli, make sure that the binary resulting from the above commands are somewhere on your `$PATH`.
 On some systems, this may involve running the above commands as root.

 ### Running from source